SAP-samples/teched2023-DT260/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/System%20Conversion/image-0.png)

 ## Exercise 2.6 Extraction in Target system
-The extraction screen provides a list of all the reports or transactions configured in the Define Test Specification screen.
+The extraction screen provides a list of all the reports or transactions configured in the project.
 The data for such reports can be extracted from this screen.
 The reports are shown in a tree structure with the hierarchy as Business Area >  Business Group  Type  > Report Name > System names.
 Extraction of reports is performed only on the leaf nodes, which are on the nodes where System IDs are present.
+When extraction is performed , the reports are executed in the background and the output of the reports are saved in the tool.
 ### Exercise 2.6.1 Execute extraction
 1. Launch dtv.
 <br>![](/exercises/ex2/images/Extraction%20-%20Target/image-0.png)